ksafranski/Docker-Tutorial/2.Running-Containers/README.md

 ### Stopped Containers and Cleanup

 After exiting, running `docker ps -a` will show that container (not visible without `-a`).
 This is because the container was stopped, but not removed.
 The container is not removed because it now has a state (any action performed while the container was running).
-The image could be `commit`ed and saved, creating a new layer and a new snapshot.
+The image could be `commit`'ed and saved, creating a new layer and a new snapshot.

-However, typically the action after running a container should be to remove it, preventing a build-up of artifacts.
+However, typically the action after running a container is to remove it, preventing a build-up of artifacts.
 This can be done with the [`rm`](https://docs.docker.com/v1.11/engine/reference/commandline/rm/) command:

 ```
 docker rm <hash|name>
 ```

-*This process can be automated, by simply adding the `--rm` flag to the run command:*
+*This process can be automated, by simply adding the `--rm` flag to the `run` command:*

 ```
 docker run --rm <image>